pyroscope/pimp-my-box/README.md

 ```

 See [here](https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys)
-for establishing working SSH access based on a pubkey login, if you never done that before.
+for establishing working SSH access based on a pubkey login, if you've never done that before.
 The account with the name you provided after ``ansible_ssh_user:`` in ``main.yml`` must allow
 login using the ``id_rsa`` key, and have ``sudo`` priviledges.